 Metadata supports the conditions that uses of abstraction in data modeling, ensuring lasting and scalable data models

 When I write on abstraction, I like to remind the reader of a very abstract painting I observed in a museum, which consisted of a white dot on a red canvas that represented a city skyline.
-In my first article in this series, I concluded that abstraction is a tool that lets an artist efficiently capture and represent complex topics in a generic way.
+Abstraction is a tool that lets an artist efficiently capture and represent complex topics in a generic way.
 As data modelers , we are all artists to an extent, and abstraction is an efficient tool at our disposal as well.
-This article discusses the two conditions that need to be present to make abstraction effective.
+There are two conditions that need to be present to make abstraction effective.
 Then we will explore four applications that can meet these two conditions to make excellent candidates for abstraction.

 Conditions to maximize the effectiveness of abstraction

-I have noticed two main conditions that must be present for abstraction to be effective:
+Two main conditions must be present for abstraction to be effective:

 Design needs to last “forever.”
 Abstraction is very useful when the data model you are working on is for an application which is for a critical component of a systems architecture or the source application for very important and strategic information.
 These types of applications are expected to last a very long time, and therefore it is important to design with flexibility in mind.
 I reviewed the model for an integration hub not too long ago.
 This integration hub was a critical component to the marketing department of a large company.
 Many source applications fed this integration hub.
 Many other applications depended on data from this integration hub.
 This integration hub has an extremely normalized physical design.
 Its business rules are clearly understood and there is minimal redundancy in the database.